emotionrobots/Trackers/README.md

 There are three possible matching scenarios:

-* Number of traces = number of objects
+* Number of traces = number of objects --> Every object assigned to a trace
-* Number of traces > number of objects
+* Number of traces > number of objects --> Delete/clear unmatched trace
-* Number of traces < number of objects
+* Number of traces < number of objects --> Create new trace

 These three cases are illustrated in the image below: